i5hi/helpers/vault.md

 ### Secret Sprawl

+A secret is any bit of data considered sensitive, that will significantly cost a compnay, if made public.

 All applications use secrets, like database passwords or api keys.

 The most common beginner practice is to store secrets as variables in the application.